ABNIRML: Analyzing the Behavior of Neural IR Models: Abstract

 \section{Abstract}

-Numerous studies have demonstrated the effectiveness of pretrained contextualized language models such as BERT and T5 for ad-hoc search.
-However, it is not well-understood why these methods are so effective, what makes some variants more effective than others, and what pitfalls they may have.
-We present a new comprehensive framework for Analyzing the Behavior of Neural IR ModeLs (\sys), which includes new types of diagnostic tests that allow us to probe several characteristics---such as sensitivity to word order---that are not addressed by previous techniques.
+Pretrained contextualized language models such as BERT and T5 have established a new state-of-the-art for ad-hoc search.
+However, it is not yet well-understood why these methods are so effective, what makes some variants more effective than others, and what pitfalls they may have.
+We present a new comprehensive framework for Analyzing the Behavior of Neural IR ModeLs (\sys), which includes new types of diagnostic probes that allow us to test several characteristics---such as writing styles, factuality, sensitivity to paraphrasing and word order---that are not addressed by previous techniques.
 To demonstrate the value of the framework, we conduct an extensive empirical study that yields insights into the factors that contribute to the neural model's gains, and identify potential unintended biases the models exhibit.
-We find evidence that recent neural ranking models have fundamentally different characteristics from prior ranking models.
-For instance, these models can be highly influenced by altered document word order, sentence order and inflectional endings.
-They can also exhibit unexpected behaviors when additional content is added to documents, or when documents are expressed with different levels of fluency or formality.
-We find that these differences can depend on the architecture and not just the underlying language model.\footnote{\url{https://github.com/allenai/abnriml}}
+Some of our results confirm conventional wisdom, like that recent neural ranking models rely less on exact term overlap with the query, and instead leverage richer linguistic information, evidenced by their higher sensitivity to word and sentence order. \smm{Other results are more surprising, such as that some models (e.g., T5 and ColBERT) are biased towards factually correct (rather than simply relevant) texts.
+Further, some characteristics vary even for the same base language model, and other characteristics can appear due to random variations during model training.\footnote{Code: \url{https://github.com/allenai/abnriml}}}